Online Liberal Arts Degrees

 If you have a passion for the socioeconomic factors of the world and humanity at large, then earning your doctorate in Liberal Arts may be the crowning achievement in your lifelong commitment to learning.

 There was a time when liberal arts degrees were considered “too general” to be able to transfer into high-paying career options – but times have changed!
 The job market continues to get more competitive, and companies are putting a greater emphasis on well-rounded employees.

 Due to the broad nature of a Liberal Arts degree (and related fields), the career outlook and average salaries are dependent upon the specific field you enter.
-For example, the U.S. Bureau of Labor Statistics states that jobs such as sales managers and social workers are growing at rate of 5% and 12% respectively – which is equal or greater to the national average.
+For example, the U.S. Bureau of Labor Statistics states that jobs such as sales managers and social workers are growing at rate of 4% and 13% respectively through 2029 – which is equal or greater to the national average.